 Backpackable Spotting Scopes

 If you do much hunting that requires any hiking, this class of spotting scopes is probably what you are looking for.
 The biggest feature of these scopes is that they are all small, shockproof, and waterproof.
 With any of these scopes we recommend, you can throw them in your bag and take them out as needed.
 However, they are also generally pretty expensive.
 Making complex optics shock proof takes some added costs.

 SIG Sauer Oscar3

 This spotting scope from SIG Sauer is a high quality option.
 It has an image stabilizer to allow for easy use without a tripod, and the objective diameter is 30mm.
 The magnification range is between 10 and 20x, and it is extremely easy to adjust.
-It is a small, lightweight scope that is durable and waterproof.
+The SIG Sauer Oscar3 is a small, lightweight scope that is durable and waterproof.
 It weighs 16 ounces and measures 6.7 inches long, and is somewhat reasonably priced.

 Leupold Mark 4 Tactical Spotting Scope

 If you need a little more magnification than the SIG can provide, this spotting scope has a magnification range of 20-60x with an objective diameter of 80mm.
-This scope measures 15.5 inches long and weighs 61.8 ounces.
+The Leupold Mark 4 Tactical Spotting Scope measures 15.5 inches long and weighs 61.8 ounces.
 While it is definitely on the larger side, this one makes our backpackable list because of its durability.
 It is waterproof and shockproof, meaning it is great for a mobile spotting scope.
 Be warned, it is more expensive.